remarkablemark/paccurate/README.md

 ## Contributing

-We encourage contributions!
-Check out the [contributing guide](https://github.com/remarkablemark/paccurate/blob/master/.github/CONTRIBUTING.md) on how to proceed.
+Contributions are welcome!
+See our [contributing guide](https://github.com/remarkablemark/paccurate/blob/master/.github/CONTRIBUTING.md) on how to proceed. :wave:

 ## License